 I know what you are thinking.
 What if responder has 5 of his major and opener happens to have 3?
 Too bad.
 Bidding isn't perfect.
 Sometimes opener will actually raise with 3.
 For example, I would raise 1 to 2 if partner responded 1 after I had opened 1 with:

 What if opener's rebid is 1NT or 2NT?
 For example:

 |1 any||1 or 1|

 This slightly changes things.
 Now, opener has at least a doubleton in every suit (a notrump rebid shows a balanced hand).
 If responder repeats a 5-card major, it will land him in no worse than a 5-2 fit.
 Not perfect, but contrast this to rebidding a 5-card major in the auctions above.
 In those situations, it could lead to a 5-1 or even 5-0 fit.

-So, should responder repeat his major with only 5 cards after hearing a notrump rebid?
+Does this mean that should responder repeat his major with only 5 cards after hearing a notrump rebid?
 As much as I like to give Yes/No (100%) answers, I can't do it here.
 I firmly espouse always showing a 5-card major when partner has opened 1NT.
 When the rebid is 1NT, I tend to rebid the 5-card major (hoping for an 8-card fit, but relying on at worst a 7-card fit).
 But, not always.
-For one, some partners occasionally rebid 1NT with a singleton in my suit.
-I don't advocate that style, but others do.
-If I fear a 5-1 fit, repeating my major (unless it is a very good 5) is scary.
-Also, if I have scattered values and a so-so 5-card suit, I might decide that notrump is okay.

 The above paragraph is referring to hands where the responder knows there is no game.
 For example, you have: